 What does the Settlement provide?

 On December 22, 2016, the Court approved the $45.33 million Common Fund to pay for the removal and replacement of a subset of Class Panels (Category 1), and to pay administration, attorneys’ fees and costs, and Class Representative awards.
 The Court also approved the separate $20 million Claims Made Fund for the remaining Class Panels (Category 2), which have a lower failure rate.
-Category 2 claimants will be entitled to a free visual inspection to identify any failed panels, replacement of failed panels, replacement of all panels if over 20% of panels have failed and, if not all panels are replaced, a free inverter with arc fault detection.
-Nonresidential class members with 400 or more Class Panels will be invited to commercial negotiations.
+This Fund is now closed and Category 2 claims are no longer eligible.
+Nonresidential class members with 400 or more Class Panels are likewise no longer eligible.

 Complete details are found in the Settlement Agreement and in the Long Form Notice.